bonny-mwenda/bc-10-exercises/README.md

 # Andela BootCamp 10 Exercises

+This repo contains the expected outputs of Andela Bootcamp 10.
+The outputs have been sorted in folders corresponding to their respective days.
+Unittests of each file can be found in a sub-folder named 'tests' for each day.

+All exercises have been done using `python 3.4`.
+In case you need to clone this repo to your local drive, copy this code to your terminal.

+`$ git clone git@github.com:bonny-mwenda/bc-10-exercises.git`

+Below is a description of what each of the folders contain.

+## Clinic
+This contains exercises for Andela Bootcamp 10 self learning clinic.

 ### Prime Numbers
 This is an implementation of a function that returns a list of the first n prime numbers, where n is any integer value.
 Example: Given `n = 5`